Midwexican

 I prefer to leave my pesto chunky - as sort of a pepita pesto paste - until I use it.
 I find that I can add additional olive oil later on if necessary.
 But if you prefer a looser consistency, feel free to add more olive oil.

-*You can lightly toast the pepitas in a pan over medium heat for 2-3 minutes if you like.
+Lightly toast the pepitas in a pan over medium heat for 2-3 minutes if you'd like, it adds more nuttiness.

 • Facebook